 COVID-19 is a respiratory illness with symptoms similar to the flu.
 Symptoms are typically mild to moderate, but there have been cases of severe illness and death due to the virus.
 The following symptoms may appear 2-14 days after exposure:

 Nausea or vomiting

-If a person has shortness of breath, chest pain or pressure, difficulty breathing, blue lips, or confusion, they should call their doctor or 911 right away.
+If you have shortness of breath, chest pain or pressure, difficulty breathing, blue lips, or confusion, call their doctor or 911 right away.

 Ways to Protect Yourself